LiquifiedSteel/One_Wacky_Week-EDA_Solo_Project/README.md

 ![screenshot of the home page](./public/wireframes/home.png)

-The About page one of the four pages accessible without needing an account
+The About page is one of the four pages accessible without needing an account
 - Information about the creator and the game are found on this page.
 - Some different game art is to be here as the background of the page.
 - A few easter eggs are to be hidden here.